Chimtarga Pass

 Of course, being well-acclimatized and with very warm gear, plus good luck with weather, can make the 4500 meter camp an acceptable spot to sleep (it’s usually the mountain climbers camped here, on their way up to or down from Peak Energia).
 Some of the mountain climbers even camp in the saddle of Chimtarga Pass itself, or rather just below the east side - out of the worst of the wind.

-If you are going in a counter-clockwise direction (less common and less popular), then we suggest using an overnight stay at Bolshoi Allo lake (3150 meters) and another one between 3500 and 3700 meters if you want to be cautious about acclimatization.
+If you are going in a counter-clockwise direction (less common and less popular), then we suggest using an overnight stay at Buzurg Alo Lake (Bolshoi Allo) (3150 meters) and another one between 3500 and 3700 meters if you want to be cautious about acclimatization.
 The lack of a suitable campsite on the very steep west side between 3700 meters and the pass at 4760 meters is just one reason why the counter-clockwise route is not popular.

 The good news?
 Despite some climbers and trekkers getting altitude sickness here, none have become completely debilitated and needed a rescue [please contact us if you know of a rescue and we will update this guide].
 Of the anecdotes I have found, it usually involves a person with mild to moderate symptoms walking down to Alauddin Lake.